 In the interest of student safety, parents are requested to contact the school office before 8.50am to advise if a student is to be absent on the day.
-You can sms on 0438 286 646.
-When a student is marked absent unexplained, parents will receive a txt message.
-If parents, choose not to notify the school then a note explaining the absence must be sent to the class teacher on the first day that students return to school.
+You can contact us by either phone, email, or submit an absence via the school website.
+If parents, choose not to notify the school then an absentee note must be sent to the class teacher on the first day that students return to school.

 Extended family vacations during the term are discouraged: these generally disrupt student learning and may impact on skill development and concept acquisition.
 It is recommended that family vacations are taken during the school holidays.
 This sends a positive message that education and school are valued.
-Should a vacation during term be unavoidable, permission needs to be sought from the Principal via email wembleydowns.ps@education.wa.edu.au
+Should a vacation during term be unavoidable, permission needs to be sought by the Principal.